F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/learning_stack/README.md

 ### Traffic Group Configuration

-This template supports associating Azure Public IP Address and Route Table resources with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
+This template supports associating Azure NIC IP Configurations and Route Table resources with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
-At deployment time, an Azure tag with key **f5_tg** and value **traffic-group-1** is created on each public IP address resource.
 Use the following guidance to configure multiple traffic groups.
 Note you must create the **f5_tg** on any route tables with routes that will be managed by BIG-IP VE.
 At a minimum, these route tables must be tagged with a default value of **traffic-group-1**.

-1. Select the Azure public IP address or route table you want to associate with the second traffic group (in our example, the second traffic group name is **traffic-group-2**).
+1. Select the route table you want to associate with the second traffic group (in our example, the second traffic group name is **traffic-group-2**).
-2. From the public IP address or route table Tags blade, select the **f5_tg** tag.
+2. From the route table Tags blade, select the **f5_tg** tag.
 3. Modify the tag value to **traffic-group-2** and then save the tag.
 4. From the BIG-IP VE management Configuration utility, click **Device Management > Traffic Groups > Create**, and then complete the following.
     - *Name*: **traffic-group-2**
     - *Failover Order*: Select the preferred order of the devices for this traffic group; F5 recommends setting the current standby device as the preferred device for this second traffic group, so that each traffic group has a different preferred device (device will become active after creating the traffic group).
     - Click **Create Traffic Group**.

-The public IP address resources tagged with **traffic-group-2** will be associated with the preferred device for that traffic group.
+5. Ensure the BIG-IP **Virtual Address** corresponding with the created virtual servers is in the desired traffic group.
+    - Note: NIC IP Configurations are mapped to a specific traffic group by the Virtual Address configuration of the BIG-IP.
+    - Note: You can find the Virtual Address list by browsing to Local Traffic->Virtual Servers->Virtual Address List.

 ### Deploying Custom Configuration to the BIG-IP (Azure Virtual Machine)